ayushgupta0110/Expense-Tracker-App/README.md

 # Expense-Tracker-App
-This Expense-TrackercApp is madecby me while learning Reactjs as a project during the course.
+This Expense-TrackercApp is made by me while learning Reactjs as a project during the course.